 Tooth bonding is a cosmetic dental procedure that involves applying a tooth-colored resin material to the teeth to improve their appearance.
 It is an excellent solution for people who have chipped, discolored, or irregularly shaped teeth.
-Bonding is a non-invasive and relatively quick procedure that can be done in a single dental visit.
+Our tooth bonding treatment is a non-invasive and relatively quick procedure that can be done in a single dental visit.

 Why Use Tooth Bonding?

 There are several reasons why your dentist may recommend tooth bonding to enhance your smile.
 For example, if you have gaps between your teeth, bonding can help close them.
 Similarly, bonding can be a good option if you have discolored teeth that you cannot whiten with traditional teeth whitening methods.
 In addition, your dentist can use bonding to cover up chips or cracks in your teeth and to improve the overall shape and contour of your teeth.

 The bonding process starts with your dentist selecting a resin material that closely matches the color of your teeth.
 Next, your dentist will prepare the surface of your tooth by roughening it and applying a special adhesive.
 Then, the resin material is applied to the tooth, molded into the desired shape, and then hardened with a special light.
 Once the resin has hardened, your dentist will shape and polish the tooth to give it a natural, smooth appearance.